It's in beta for the start of the cricket season.

 What devices is Kayo Sports on?

 This is a very soft launch, it’s still in beta, despite charging full price after a 14 day free trial.
-The beta only offers in-browser streaming optimised for Google Chrome, Safari and Firefox on desktop and mobile.
+The beta initially only offered in-browser streaming optimised for Google Chrome, Safari and Firefox on desktop and mobile.
 There is also Chromecast support intended for Chromecast Ultra.

 That still leaves a large gap in the market, as Airplaying, Chromecasting or mirroring from a mobile device to a TV screen is serviceable, but not ideal for many potential users; you are also out of luck if you’re not using one of those streaming boxes.